Differences between SysVinit, Upstart and Systemd

 - It can track and relate processes together by using Linux control groups.

-- It has been created to operate in the flexible modern environment.
-It means, it supports all types of modern hardware such as hot-plug devices and large data storages.
+- It has been created to operate in a flexible modern environment.
+It supports all types of modern hardware, such as hot-plug devices and ample data storage.

 - It can start daemons on-demand without restarting the running service.

-- It can create span-shot of the running system state.
+- It can create a span shot of the running system state.

 - It can log events.